githubtraining/continuous-delivery-aws/responses/07_approve.md

 The first job sets up the Azure resources as follows:
 1. Logs into your Azure account with the [`azure/login`](https://github.com/Azure/login) action.
 The `AZURE_CREDENTIALS` secret you created earlier is used for authentication.
-1. Creates an [Azure resource group]([resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups)) by running [`az group create`](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create) on the Azure CLI, which is [pre-installed on the GitHub-hosted runner](https://help.github.com/en/actions/reference/software-installed-on-github-hosted-runners).
+1. Creates an [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups) by running [`az group create`](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create) on the Azure CLI, which is [pre-installed on the GitHub-hosted runner](https://help.github.com/en/actions/reference/software-installed-on-github-hosted-runners).
-1. Creates an [App Service plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) by running the [`az appservice plan create`](https://docs.microsoft.com/en-us/cli/azure/appservice/plan?view=azure-cli-latest#az-appservice-plan-create) on the Azure CLI.
+1. Creates an [App Service plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) by running  [`az appservice plan create`](https://docs.microsoft.com/en-us/cli/azure/appservice/plan?view=azure-cli-latest#az-appservice-plan-create) on the Azure CLI.
-1. Creates a [web app](https://docs.microsoft.com/en-us/azure/app-service/overview) by using the [`az webapp create`](https://docs.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-create) on the Azure CLI.
+1. Creates a [web app](https://docs.microsoft.com/en-us/azure/app-service/overview) by running [`az webapp create`](https://docs.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-create) on the Azure CLI.
 1. Configures the newly created web app to use [GitHub Packages](https://help.github.com/en/packages/publishing-and-managing-packages/about-github-packages) by using [`az webapp config`](https://docs.microsoft.com/en-us/cli/azure/webapp/config?view=azure-cli-latest) on the Azure CLI.
 Azure can be configured to use its own [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/), [DockerHub](https://docs.docker.com/docker-hub/), or a custom (private) registry.
 In this case, we'll configure GitHub Packages as a custom registry.

 ### Destroying Azure resources

 The second job destroys Azure resources so that you do not use your free minutes or incur billing.
 The job works as follows:
 1. Logs into your Azure account with the [`azure/login`](https://github.com/Azure/login) action.
 The `AZURE_CREDENTIALS` secret you created earlier is used for authentication.
-1. Deletes the resource group we created earlier using the [`az group delete`](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete) on the Azure CLI.
+1. Deletes the resource group we created earlier using [`az group delete`](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete) on the Azure CLI.

 {% endif %}